MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/msal-logging.md

 ## Configure logging in MSAL.NET

-In MSAL, logging is set during application creation using the <xref:Microsoft.Identity.Client.BaseAbstractApplicationBuilder.WithLogging(Microsoft.IdentityModel.Abstractions.IIdentityLogger,System.Boolean)> builder.
+In MSAL, logging is set during application creation using the <xref:Microsoft.Identity.Client.BaseAbstractApplicationBuilder`1.WithLogging(Microsoft.IdentityModel.Abstractions.IIdentityLogger,System.Boolean)> builder.
 This method takes the following parameters:

 - `identityLogger` is the logging implementation used by MSAL.NET to produce logs for debugging or health check purposes.
 Logs are only sent if logging is enabled.
 - `enablePiiLogging` enables logging personal and organizational data (PII) if set to true.
 By default, this parameter is set to false, so that your application doesn't log sensitive data.